 StrongPity can do more than just control

-Upon further examination, it is discovered that StronPity has the ability to infiltrate victim’s hard disk and also steal their contact information.
+Upon further examination, it is discovered that StronPity has the ability to infiltrate a victim’s hard disk and also steal their contact information.
 This means the Malware can easily retrieve private data from your hard disk and also target users’ communication.
 Nevertheless, Kaspersky is on its way to remove the malware from the infected website and hopefully stop such infiltration.